Mochiglad/YelpDB/README.md

 ===
 A miniature version of a backend database from Yelp.
 Manipulates JSON to store data about users, restaurants, and reviews.

-Team members:
+Team members: \n
-Evan Wingert
+- Evan Wingert
-Steven Zhu
+- Steven Zhu